nico-ralf-ii-fpuna/tfg/README.md

 ## Compiling Latex files
-   Use the script `run.py` to compile the latex source files and generate a PDF of our undergraduate thesis (proposal, complete book and summary article, all written in spanish);
+   Use the script `run.py` to compile the latex source files and generate a PDF of our undergraduate thesis (proposal, complete book, summary article and presentation slides, all written in spanish);
    executing it without additional parameters displays the usage info, like this `python3 run.py`.